 Day 4 – Grand Canyon, AZ to Page, AZ ~3 hour drive

 The city of Page, AZ (hotels in Page, AZ via Booking.com) is the best location to stay for the Horseshoe Bend & Antelope Canyon.
-The tours parking lots for the Antelope Canyon are 15 mins from the hotel.
-Since the Antelope Canyon is impossible to visit without a booked months in advance tour it ends up dictating your schedule while in Page.
-In our case we had the tour booked at noon.
+The parking lot for the Antelope Canyon was 15 mins from the hotel.
+The Antelope Canyon can only be visited via a tour booked months in advance.
+It is not possible to drive there by yourself and just walk around.
+We booked our tour at noon and there were quite a few other tours there with us.

 Here is a more detailed blog post about our visit to the Antelope Canyon.
 The canyon is an absolute must see!
 Tour lasts about one hour and after that (or before based on your tour booking) is the Horseshoe Bend.